Mode of StudyPart-time work based

 When you finish the course, you'll have the skills and knowledge to advance your career with your current employer and boost your long-term career prospects.

-Whilst this degree is not accredited, students who successfully complete this course could potentially use their learning to gain professional registration.
-Students could gain Incorporated Engineer status through the following professional engineering institutions:
+Whilst this degree is not accredited, students who successfully complete this course might use some or all of the learning gained to show they've met the academic benchmark for professional registration (e.g. as an Incorporated Engineer) through the following professional engineering institutions:

 - Institution of Engineering and Technology (IET)